What Is A Graphing Calculator

 A graphing calculator is a more advanced calculator than your simple, old-school calculator.
 It allows school students or professionals to plot graphs from equations, without having to draw them out by hand or reach for a computer.
 It also has all the basic functions of a traditional scientific calculator.

-Here’s how these calculators work: a student enters an equation and the equation is graphed based on an X and Y-axis.
+Here’s how graphing calculators work: a student enters an equation and the equation is graphed based on an X and Y-axis.
 Students can also use multiple equations to see different coordinates available on a graph to help solve math problems.
-These calculators also come with special features that allow school students to zoom in on their math equations or to set the sizes of the screen so they can get a better view of the graph on their calculator.
+A graphing calculator wiill also come with special features that allow school students to zoom in on their math equations or to set the sizes of the screen so they can get a better view of the graph on their calculator.

 What Are Graphing Calculators Used For?